rolandjlevy/js-solitaire-game/notes.md

 - Write help section
 - Add ordering index to Leader Board
 - Write readme
-- Protect against XSS with obscurator
+- Protect against XSS with obfuscator
 - create a pre-obs repl for firebase code
 - Scoring: in submission message, add 250 points if you end up with 1 left and another 250 points if it's left in the middle position, id:25
 - Add sound effects for selecting, taking a marble, invalid move and winning: https://www.w3schools.com/graphics/game_sound.asp